Yacht Destination

 Adventure and Outdoor Activities in Corsica

-As home to one of Europe’s most difficult hiking routes, the GR20 trail, Corsica is an excellent yacht charter destination for active guests looking for wild and untamed landscapes.
-If the GR20 is too challenging, try a more sedate amble such as the ‘sentier des douaniers’ coastal path on Cap Corse or walk along to the lighthouse at Pointe de la Revellata at the western tip of the bay of Calvi.
+Home to one of Europe’s most challenging long-distance hiking routes, the GR20, Corsica is an outstanding yacht charter destination for active guests drawn to wild, untamed landscapes.
+For those seeking gentler walks, the coastal Sentier des Douaniers on Cap Corse or the scenic trail to the lighthouse at Pointe de la Revellata, at the western edge of the Bay of Calvi, offer equally memorable experiences.

 Ajaccio

-Known as the birthplace of Corsica’s most famous son, Napoléon Bonaparte, Ajaccio is the regional capital of southern Corsica with great importance on the island.
+Known as the birthplace of Corsica’s most famous son, Napoléon Bonaparte, Ajaccio is a key stop on any Corsica yacht charter and the regional capital of southern Corsica.
+Rich in history and atmosphere, the city offers a rewarding blend of cultural heritage, coastal living and relaxed Mediterranean charm.

 Corsican Wines

-Situated in the hills above Porto-Vecchio at Lecci, Domaine de Torraccia is one of Corsica’s most famous vineyards.
-As well as tasting their organic wine onsite you can try their olive oil too.
-Their wines such as Cuvée Oriu are present on the wine lists of top restaurants such as Bouley in New York and The Gilbert Scott in London.
+North of Ajaccio, Clos d’Alzeto sits at the highest elevation of any Corsican domaine and is highly regarded for its exceptional vintages, including the acclaimed Prestige 2010.
+Further south, in the hills above Porto-Vecchio at Lecci, Domaine de Torraccia is one of Corsica’s most celebrated vineyards.
+In addition to tasting its organic wines onsite, visitors can sample the estate’s olive oil.
+Bottlings such as Cuvée Oriu feature on the wine lists of renowned restaurants including Bouley in New York and The Gilbert Scott in London.

-Not partial to wine?
-You can find the island’s Pietra beer direct at the Pietra Brasserie at the brewery in Furiani, or head to the mountainous region of Castagniccia Mare e Monti where Brasserie Artisanale Lutina brew a range of six beers using the local Orezza natural spring water and island herbs.
+Not a wine enthusiast?
+Corsica also offers distinctive local beers.
+Visit the Pietra Brasserie in Furiani to sample the island’s famous chestnut-based Pietra beer, or head inland to the Castagniccia Mare e Monti region, where Brasserie Artisanale Lutina produces a range of craft beers using Orezza natural spring water and aromatic island herbs.

 Calvi